 If you have a smartphone you have all you need for this purpose.
 Every smartphone has an alarm clock app or a timer app which can be purposed for brewing.
 There are also apps specifically designed for brewing.
 Most of them are not free, but like most things of this kind, you get what you pay for.
 For the time being, we’ll assume your phone is fine for this task.

 You can’t boil water without heat.
 If you figure out a way, call me.
 What should you use, though?
-I’ve brewed beer on the stove top in my kitchen, a wood stove in a guy’s garage, over an open fire using pine logs, using an electric burner that was computer controlled, and the most common method, a propane burner in an open garage or outside.
+When brewing beer, I’ve used a stove top in my kitchen, a wood stove in a guy’s garage, an open fire using pine logs, an electric burner that was computer controlled, and the most common method, a propane burner in an open garage or outside.
 Whatever you use, you need to make sure you can boil the size batch you intend to make in the shortest time possible.
 More heat faster is best.
 More BTUs gets you to beer faster.

 This is a section in itself, but the basics are a sugar source which should be fine, malted barley, a good strain of hops, and water.
 That along with heat and time are all that goes into a simple beer.
 Kits for starting out arrive with all of the above, as well as extras that you will need to finish the recipe.
 When you get better, you’ll undoubtedly experiment with all the possibilities.